 Learn how to recover iMovie projects and events, even if you thought they were deleted or lost!

-iMovie is a powerful and popular video editing application provided by Mac OS X. Mac users like to use iMovie to browse, edit, play and share videos that you want.
-However, when working on a iMovie project, users could step into trouble by accidental deletion in hurry.
-What’s more, iMovie application crash could cause the loss of iMovie events and projects.
+iMovie is a powerful and popular video editing application provided by Mac OS X. Mac users like to use iMovie to browse, edit, play, and share videos that you want.
+However, when working on an iMovie project, users could step into trouble by the accidental deletion in hurry.
+What’s more, the iMovie application crash could cause the loss of iMovie events and projects.

 HELP!!
 Deleted iMovie Project by mistake!!